korhanpolat/TermDiscoveryKNN/README.md

 Have a look at the [notebook](./notebooks/Run_KNN_UTD.ipynb "Run_KNN_UTD.ipynb") to see how you can call the module.
 The detailed explanations for each parameter are given in the notebook as well.
 The provided [sample data](./data/sample) contains the time series features computed from sign language videos.

+### Reproducing results

 To reproduce the results in the [paper](https://link.springer.com/chapter/10.1007/978-3-030-66096-3_22  "Link to paper" ) with the exact parameters, refer to [this notebook](./notebooks/reproduce_results_given_params.ipynb).
+Here, the parameters are read from `csv` files provided in `data/paper_results`.

 If you want to perform cross-validated parameter tuning refer to [this notebook](./notebooks/run_crossval_exp.ipynb).
+You'd need `scikit-optimize` to run this one.

 ### Dependencies